boobeh123/JunkForce/README.md

 ## 📢 Developer's Notes - **Revert back to masonry gallery, logo updates, small detail/bug fixes**

 - I liked how the masonry gallery filled the page more versus a carousel
-    - I did keep the dynamic images from the carousel and used it to populated images randomly onto the masonry gallery
+    - I did keep the dynamic images from the carousel and used it to populate images randomly onto the masonry gallery
 - I changed the color of the logo to green
     - The logo was rotated and flipped to face left
 - I noticed early on that the skewing was a few degrees off, and if your viewport is wide enough you could see the overlapping background colors